Beyond hypergraph acyclicity: limits of tractability for pseudo-Boolean optimization: Intractability results for pseudo-Boolean optimization

 \section{Intractability results for pseudo-Boolean optimization}

-In this section, we discuss the limits of tractability of \cref{prob BPO,prob PBO}.
-For a graph $G$, we denote by $\tw(G)$ the treewidth of $G$.
-For a hypergraph $G$, we denote by $\tw(G)$ the treewidth of the intersection graph of $G$.
-For a signed hypergraph $H$, we denote by $\tw(H)$ the treewidth of the underlying hypergraph of $H$.
-Henceforth, we denote by $\poly(n)$, a polynomial function in $n$.
+In this section, we provide the first intractability results, in the best-case sense, for pseudo-Boolean optimization.
 In the combinatorial optimization literature, it is well-understood that treewidth is a crucial metric in measuring the difficulty of many graph problems.
-In our context, if the treewidth of the intersection graph of the hypergraph is bounded, then the multilinear polytope admits a polynomial size extended formulation~\cite{WaiJor04,Lau09,BieMun18}:
+In the following, we denote by $\tw(G)$ the treewidth of $G$, where $G$ can be a graph, a hypergraph, or a signed hypergraph.
+We also denote by $\poly(n)$, a polynomial function in $n$.
+In our context, if the treewidth of a hypergraph is bounded, then the corresponding multilinear polytope admits a polynomial-size extended formulation~\cite{WaiJor04,Lau09,BieMun18}: